LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 Note the unusual syntax: the declaration does not end with a semicolon.
 The only semicolons are inside the braces.
-You will not be required to code with this notation, but it sure is neater than using a getter method!
+You will not be required to code with this notation, but it surely is neater than using a getter method!

 Now we can define our own interface taking all of these common features